opennetworkinglab/aether-docs/edge_deployment/runtime_deployment.rst

 By default, all new clusters are assgiend to a default Fleet workspace called **fleet-default**.
 To make a cluster part of Aether and have the applications defined in aether-app-configs deployed, you must assign the cluster to either **aether-stable** or **aether-alpha** workspace.
-For clusters expecting minimal downtime, assign them to **aether-stable**.
+For clusters expecting minimal downtime, assign to **aether-stable**.
-For clusters for development or previewing upcoming release, assign them to **aether-alpha**.
+For clusters for development or previewing upcoming release, assign to **aether-alpha**.

 Log in to `Rancher <https://rancher.aetherproject.org>`_ as ``admin`` or ``onfadmin`` user and go to the **Cluster Explorer**.